Aaditya-Nandeshwar/Kubernetes/README.md

 The above command is the main command to create a secret by referring **.docker/config.json**.
 Because each time when you pull the credentials by default its stores in **.docker/config.json** file which is the default config file of docker.

+Set the cron job for your **secret-rotaion-cron.sh** file using below cron

+0 */10 * * *      /home/ubuntu/k8s-deployment/secret-rotaion-cron.sh

+This cron helps to rotate secret at every 10 hour.

 After, Performing these many steps we are ready to deploy our application.